sandpand/Grupp5-v-xtis/Developer's To-Do List.md

   - *As a developer, I need to document test results to track performance and identify any issues.*
 - [ ] Create a schematic diagram of the circuit.
   - *As a developer, I need a clear schematic diagram so others can understand and replicate the circuit design.*
-- [ ] Document the assembly process.
-  - *As a user, I want a step-by-step assembly guide so I can build and troubleshoot the system easily.*
 - [ ] Create a user manual.
   - *As a user, I need a simple and clear user manual so I can operate and maintain the system effectively.*